๐ŸPrinciples of Physics I

 Displacement

-• Change in position from start to finish—the straight-line vector from initial to final location, regardless of the path taken
+• Change in position from start to finish: the straight-line vector from your initial to your final location, regardless of the path taken

 Velocity

-• Changes when direction changes—an object moving in a circle at constant speed still has changing velocity because the direction changes
+• Velocity changes whenever direction changes.
+An object moving in a circle at constant speed still has changing velocity because the direction of motion is continuously shifting.

 Acceleration

-• Centripetal acceleration points toward the center of a circular path, changing direction without changing speed
+• Centripetal acceleration points toward the center of a circular path, changing the direction of velocity without changing its magnitude (speed).

-Compare: Displacement vs. Velocity—both describe motion, but displacement is a state (where you ended up) while velocity is a rate (how fast that position changes).
-FRQs often ask you to find one from the other using calculus or kinematics equations.
+Compare: Displacement vs. Velocity: both describe motion, but displacement is a state (where you ended up relative to where you started) while velocity is a rate (how fast that position changes).
+Problems often ask you to find one from the other using kinematics equations or calculus.

 Cause Vectors: What Makes Motion Change

 These quantities explain why motion changes.
-Force causes acceleration, and momentum tracks the cumulative effect of forces over time.
+Force causes acceleration, and momentum tracks the cumulative effect of mass in motion.

 Force